 Having too little income deducted, as it could result in a large amount of taxes due with your tax return.
 If you owe a high amount, it could even result in a tax penalty.
 And depending on your cash flow situation, meeting those payments might be challenging.

 Having too much income deducted, as it could result in over-payment throughout the year, and a large tax refund.
 A tax refund may seem like a bonus to many (I call this “Tax Refund Windfall Syndrome“), but a tax refund is essentially an interest-free loan that you are giving to the federal government, and it reduces your cash flow throughout the year.
-The average tax refund last year was $2,825!
+The average tax refund is typically more than $2,500 in recent years.

 Are You Required to Fill Out a New W-4 Form?